formsend/nano/README.md

 nano:nano_37y6iq8m1zx9inwkkcgqh34kqsihzpjfwgp9jir8xpb9jrcwhkmoxpo61f4o?amount=1000
 ```

-The amount is NOT in MEGA (not RAW).
+The amount in MEGA (not RAW).
 See this [issue](https://github.com/formsend/nano.to/issues/4) for more info.

 To force RAW, you can pass an optional url param to force the API to generate RAW friendly QR Codes.